Polyurethane may cause bubbles on the wood surface due to many different reasons.

 Torch Alternative to Fix Polyurethane Bubbles

-If you don’t have a torch or are uncomfortable using one, no problem!
-You can use a hairdryer instead.
+If you don’t have a torch or are uncomfortable using one, no problem.
+You can use a hairdryer instead to fix the bubbles in a water-based polyurethane finish.

 Sanding to Get Bumps Out of the Oil-Based Polyurethane Finish

-But the problem here is with this method; you will need to wait three days for the layer of polyurethane to cure, then lightly scuff out any bubbles with 120 grit sandpaper.
+The only problem with this method is you will need to wait at least three days for the layer of polyurethane to cure.
+Then, only you can lightly scuff out any bubbles with 120-grit sandpaper.

-Finally, you should apply another layer of polyurethane as desired to get a bump-free finish.
+Once the bubbles are rubbed off, you should apply another layer of oil polyurethane to get a bump-free finish.

-When you’re ready to apply polyurethane, start cleaning the surface of your woodwork.
+When you’re ready to apply the polyurethane finish, start by cleaning the surface of your woodwork.

 Oil-based polyurethane should be applied with a horsehair brush, while water-based polyurethane can be used with a nylon brush.